dgrmunch/alda-tabs/README.md

 * The **tab notation**
 * The **chord notation**

-In 10 minutes you will be able to write songs in a text editor, but I want to give you a little bit of context to show you how to do it.
+In 10 minutes you will be able to write songs in a text editor.

 # Tab notation